-2009, the Federal government received $2.1 trillion in revenue.
-Income taxes contributed 45%, social security taxes were 34%, corporate taxes were only 12%, and the remaining 9% was from excise taxes.
-Revenue was reduced by the financial crisis, which lowered incomes for both families and businesses.
+For Fiscal Year 2009, the Federal government received $2.1 trillion in revenue.
+Income taxes contributed 45%, Social Security taxes were 34%, corporate taxes were only 12%, and the remaining 9% was from excise taxes.
+Revenue was drastically reduced by the financial crisis, which lowered incomes for both families and businesses.

 Largest Budget Deficit in U.S. History:

-If it continues, deficit spending will weaken the dollar even more.
+In the long-term, this escalating debt weakens the dollar.
 That's because the Treasury Department must issue new Treasury notes to pay for the debt.
 This has the same effect as printing dollar bills.
 As the dollar floods the market, supply outstrips demand.
-Ultimately, the value of the dollar will drop.
+The value of the dollar will slowly drop.